James Patten Paul

 James Patten Paul (17 July 1817 - 3 April 1891) was a Mormon pioneer from Ayrshire in Scotland who trekked to Utah with the David H. Cannon Company in 1861.
 His chief claim to fame is that he was the stepfather and mentor of doctor, suffragist and first female state senator of the USA Martha Hughes Cannon ("Mattie").
 He was also the father of Professor Joshua Hughes Paul, a Mormon university president and newspaper editor, Utah detective Adam Milroy Paul, and silent actor Logan Paul, who, during his career in New York, portrayed, among others, Abraham Lincoln.

-Family
+Origins

 James was a carpenter from the Burgh of Ayr in Scotland, and the son of Logan Paul and Margaret McConnell.
 His mother was later married to a hosier, Adam Milroy, with whom she had one child.
 Rev Adam Milroy, James Paul's stepbrother, was Parish Minister of Moneydie in Perthshire, Scotland.
 James first married Robina Gribben, the first of several wives, and the couple became Mormon converts whilst still in Scotland, after which the family emigrated to the United States.
 After a spell in Cincinnati, Ohio, Robina died, whereupon James took his family to Salt Lake City.
 Elizabeth Evans Hughes, his later wife, had herself suffered the ordeal of a Mormon Pioneer trek to Utah.